material-motion-archive/runtime-android/README.md

 to the *runtime*.
 The runtime coordinates the creation of *performers*, objects responsible for translating plans into concrete execution.

-To use the runtime, simply instantiate a `Runtime` object and add a plan.
+To use the runtime, simply instantiate a `MotionRuntime` object and add a plan.

 ```
 Plan plan;
 View target;

-Runtime runtime = new Runtime();
+MotionRuntime runtime = new MotionRuntime();
 runtime.addPlan(plan, target);
 ```